-Western Part

-Т

-of Mazovia

-Route of Konrad

-The Płock Diadem - according to one theory, this is the crown of Konrad of Mazovia

-Casimir II and Władysław I. as well as the latter's sons: Siemowit VI and Władysław II, and the last duke to rule in the Plock Land, before it was annexed by Poland in 1495 - Janusz II.
-Half of the dukes who ruled Mazovia were buried in Plock.
+The Płock Diadem - according to one theory, this is the crown of Konrad of Mazovia Also buried there were the sons of Siemowit IV: Casimir II and Władysław I, as well as the latter's sons: Siemowit VI and Władysław II, and the last duke to rule in the Płock Land, before it was annexed by Poland in 1495 - Janusz II.
+Half of the dukes who ruled Mazovia were buried in Płock.
 Where should we look for their tombs?
 In the 19th century, explorers entered the crypt of Płock Cathedral in search of the remains of Bolesław Wrymouth and his father Władysław Herman.
 They reportedly identified Bolesław because of his disfigured nose.
 The remains of the rulers who controlled all of Poland from Plock were transferred to a special sarcophagus that can now be viewed at the Royal Chapel.
 At that time, the remains of the Dukes of Mazovia were also discovered.
 They were not provided a separate sarcophagus.
 Instead, they were placed under the flooring at the feet of Poland's rulers.
-They re-Reconstruction of a mediaeval castle main there to this day. on Tumskie Hill
+They remain there to this day.
 Castle or former abbey building?